 This session will provide a snapshot of key health care trends to watch for in Medicare, Medicaid and commercial health plans.
 We will also cover compliance trends, the 2016/2017 CMS compliance overviews and audit results, the emerging landscape of quality, and shed some light on the CMS Star Ratings program.

-Health plans have a keen insight on curbing costs for hospitalizations and emergency department use.
-Specialized resources can also help plans manage the complexity of the post-acute care continuum, decreasing the risk for adverse patient outcomes, waste, and additional costs.
-This session will provide a broad overview of where plans are in the development of robust post-acute care programs and what components are most likely to be included.
+Addressing the costs associated with post-acute care can be complex, such as reducing dependence on skilled nursing facilities, limiting the variability in home care, and making sure members have what they need to be self-sufficient as they heal at home.
+This session will explore the key tenets of a successful post-acute care program through the lens of a real-life case study addressing the care continuum once a patient has been discharged from the hospital.
+Speakers will also provide an overview of where plans are in the development of robust post-acute care programs and what components are most likely to be included.
 Join us to learn how to design for the “next generation” of post-acute care programs and how to manage the transition to value-based care in post-acute care.

 This session will provide insight into how CMS has fundamentally shifted the roles and responsibilities of Medicare Advantage and the field of palliative care.
 Attendees will learn how MA plans will now be able to offer supplemental benefits to mitigate the functional/psychological impact of injuries or health conditions, The speakers will also explore how access to palliative care services outside of hospitals and hospices can help reduce the burdens of family and other caregivers, and how home-based palliative care can significantly reduce total spending among seriously ill enrollees—more than compensating for the cost of the benefits.